-Cliff Yin is the chair of the Litigation practice group.
+Cliff Yin is the co-chair of the Litigation practice group.
 He has twenty-five years of experience litigating high-stakes business, real estate, and employment disputes, including first-chairing jury trial victories.
 He is known for his reasoned approach to problem solving and for his unique combination of responsiveness, efficiency, and tenacity.

 Because his clients come from a wide range of industries—advertising, professional services, real estate, retail, supermarket, technology, and more—Cliff is adept at quickly understanding his clients’ business and strategic objectives and placing them in an optimal position to resolve or win their disputes.

 Cliff is a fellow of the Litigation Counsel of America (LCA) (a trial lawyer honorary society) and for the past 20 years, he has been a mock trial coach for two San Francisco public high schools, including the San Francisco School of the Arts.
 For several years, his teams have won the San Francisco County championship and placed in the Top 20 in the California state competition.
 He also served on the firm’s Management Committee.

 Cliff earned his law degree from Harvard Law School (1994) after attending Brown University and earning his bachelor’s degree magna cum laude in English and economics.

 Obtained a seven-figure jury verdict in a five-day breach of lease trial on behalf of a major real estate developer, including award of all requested attorney fees.